benschbrothers/Stargate-NLP/README.md

 `pip install -r requirements.txt`

-## Preprocessing
+## Main Pipeline
-For this purpose the database is crawled into an HTML folder and cropped for further processing as far as possible:
+In order to run the main pipline please execute the main script

-`python crawler.py`
+`python main.py`

-## NLP
+## Visualization
-Then the POS tagging script can be started, which accesses the cropped HTML data

-`python pos-tagging.py`

-Some Named Entity Recogition (NER) can be done with
+After running the main script, run the visualization script to show the figures.
+Only one figure will show at a time

-`python entity-extraction.py`
+`python visualization.py`